silitics/rugpi/www/docs/guide/over-the-air-updates.md

 ### On Atomicity of Commits

 Note that commits are the only critical operation because they modify the default set.
-This is done by temporarily remounting the config partition with the `autoboot.txt` such that it is writeable.
+This is done by temporarily remounting the bootloader configuration partition such that it is writeable.
-The `autoboot.txt` is then replaced as suggested by [Raspberry Pi's documentation on the `tryboot` mechanism](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#fail-safe-os-updates-tryboot).
+For the `tryboot` and U-Boot boot flow, the `autoboot.txt` file and `bootpart.default.env` file are then replaced as suggested by [Raspberry Pi's documentation on the `tryboot` mechanism](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#fail-safe-os-updates-tryboot).
 As the filesystem is FAT32, the automitcity of this operation cannot be guaranteed.
-Still, Rugpi Ctrl does its best by first creating the new `autoboot.txt` and then replacing the old one with the new one by renaming it, and, the Linux kernel does guarantee atomicity for renaming.
+Still, Rugpi Ctrl does its best by first creating a new file and then replacing the old one with the new one by renaming it, and, the Linux kernel does guarantee atomicity for renaming.
 However, should the system crash during this process, the FAT32 filesystem may still be corrupted.
 We think that this is an acceptable risk as the likelihood of it happening is very low and any alternatives, like swapping the MBR, may be problematic for other reasons.[^4]